aeonSolutions/Open-Science-12bit-Smart-DAQ-Device-with-unique-data-fingerprint-made-for-an-Acrylic-52x48mm-/README.md

 Fully tested and working

  **Known PCB bugs**

-UART SH connector GND pin requires conencton to GND on the PCB (easy fix. as is exactly nect to the GND pin)
+UART SH connector GND pin requires connection to GND on the PCB (easy fix. as it is exactly next to the GND pin)